ChamathS728/STM32-MAX31855KASA-T/README.md

 The CS pin was done as a GPIO output, which gets used in the MAX31855KASA.c file.

 ### Using in code
+Within the `MAX31855KASA.c` file, the `#include` line should have the include for whichever STM32-based MCU the device is connected to.
+In this case, the code was written for an STM32G431KB chip, hence it has `#include "stm32g4xx_hal.h"`

 Include the header file with `#include "MAX31855KASA.h"`.
 It is recommended to also drive the CS pin connected to the IC before the main loop to enabled the serial interface.

 Define a thermocouple struct instance.
 An example is done below